adrianhorning08/objective-coding-challenge/README.md

 * I had to reformat the data that came from the backend.
 I could've used Redux to do that, but I thought Redux was a little overkill for this project

-* Rails would have been easier to get the data associations, because of Active Record, but I wanted to but wanted to polish my Node/NoSQL skills
+* Rails would have been easier to get the data associations, because of Active Record, but I wanted to polish my Node/NoSQL skills